-So all in all we loved this town, but three nights was more than enough.
+So all in all we loved this town, but three nights is more than enough.

-As soon as you cross the Tropic of Capricorn you'll see beautiful baobab trees... makes you feel like you're in a whole other country.
+As soon as we cross the Tropic of Capricorn we see beautiful baobab trees... makes us feel like we’re in a whole other country.
 The nature changes along the way and so do the roads, getting worse and worse.

 Vilanculos is a lot bigger then Tofo, a real African looking town but it hasn't got the same vibe as Tofo.
-There are a few restaurants but the only one we ended up eating at was at Baobab Beach Backpackers, where we also stayed.
-We liked this hostel a lot, great vibe and right on the beach.
+There are a few restaurants but the only one we ended up eating at is Baobab Beach Backpackers, where we also have a bungalow.
+We like this hostel a lot, great vibe and right on the beach.
 It's got a bar/restaurant and a pool!

-Our first two days in Vilanculos it rained like the sea was upside down.
-Our cottage flooded and the power went out so it was very cozy under the roof of the open restaurant with all the other guests.
+Our first two days in Vilanculos it rains like the sea is upside down.
+Our cottage floods and there’s no power the whole night, so it is very cozy under the roof of the open restaurant with all the other guests.

-In the afternoon Jos relaxed at the cottage while I went back to the beach to stroll around.
+In the afternoon Jos relaxes at the cottage while I go back to the beach to stroll around.
 A local guy called Serge wants to show me how to find clams, he will teach me he says.
-We find a big bag full and talk about different subjects, his English is alright so most of the time I understand what he's actually saying.
+We find a big bag full and talk about different subjects, his English is alright so most of the time I understand what he's saying.
 We also find some oysters and a very big crab who was just about to have my toe for dinner.

 Back at the cottage we prepare the clams and have them for dinner.
 They taste amazing with beer and some garlicbread.
-What an amazing day was this!
+What an amazing day this was!